Vermont: Road

-In 2012, there were 605,000 motor vehicles registered, nearly one car for every person in the state.
+In 2012, there were 605,000 vehicles registered, nearly one for every person.
 This is similar to average car ownership nationwide.

-In 2012, about half the carbon emissions in the state resulted from vehicles.
+In 2012, about half of greenhouse gas emissions in the state were from vehicles.

 In 2010, Vermont owned 2840 mi of highway.
 This was the third smallest quantity among the 50 states.
-2.5% of the highways were listed as "congested," the fifth lowest in the country.
+2.5% of the highways were listed as "congested", the fifth lowest in the country.
 The highway fatality rate was one per 100000000 mi, tenth lowest in the nation.
 The highways cost 28669 $/mi to maintain, the 17th highest in the states.
 34.4% of its 2,691 bridges were rated deficient or obsolete, the eighth worst in the nation.
 A 2005–06 study ranked Vermont 37th out of the states for "cost-effective road maintenance", a decline of thirteen places since 2004–05.

 In 2007, Vermont was ranked the third safest state for highway fatalities.
 One third of these fatal crashes involved a drunken driver.
 On average, 20–25 people die each year from drunk driving incidents, and 70–80 people are in fatal car crashes in the state.
 Collisions with moose constitute a traffic threat, particularly in northern Vermont, and cause several deaths per year.
-In 2009, 93% of Vermont motorists were insured, tying the state with Pennsylvania for the highest percentage.
-In 2008, Vermont was the fifth best state for fewest uninsured motorists—6%.
+In 2009, 93% of Vermont motorists were insured, tying with Pennsylvania for the highest percentage.
+In 2008, Vermont was the fifth best state for fewest uninsured motorists at 6%.

 Trucks weighing less than 80000 lb can use Vermont's interstate highways.
 The limit for state roads is 99000 lb.
 This means that vehicles too heavy for the interstates can legally use only secondary roads.

 In 1968, Vermont outlawed the use of billboards for advertisement along its roads.
-It is one of four states in the U.S. to have done this, along with Hawaii, Maine, and Alaska.
+It is one of only four states in the U.S. to have done this, along with Hawaii, Maine, and Alaska, and is a source of pride among Vermonters.
+The consensus from the state's Act 250 commission was that billboards obstruct and distract from scenic views of countryside, critical to Vermont's pastoral image.